o-ran-sc/nonrtric/docs/overview.rst

 Stateful A1 test stub.

 * Used to create multiple stateful A1 providers (simulated near-rt-rics)
-* Supports A1-Policy and A1-EnrichmentInformation
+* Supports A1-Policy and A1-Enrichment Information
 * Swagger-based northbound interface, so easy to change the A1 profile exposed (e.g. A1 version, A1 Policy Types, A1-E1 consumers, etc)
 * All A1-AP versions supported